jklsnt/taproot3/src/mathematics/linear_algebra/KBxDataTopologyFinal.md

 → [article](https://osebje.famnit.upr.si/~russ.woodroofe/joshua-dean.pdf)

 - incidence matrix like adjacency matrix but encoding whether an edge enters or leaves a vertex (with 1 and -1 respectively)
-	- and cycles in this graph are linearly dependent
+	- and cycles in this graph are linearly dependent columns, so the number of LD columns is the number of cycles!
+-